r181104/nv-plug/README.md

     :PlugInstall
     ```

     You may also need to run `:TSUpdate` to install Treesitter parsers.
+The `tokyonight` colorscheme will be enabled by default.

 ## 🔑 Keybindings